 The report indicates your website’s performance compared with the industry aggregate (in percentage).

 For instance, the website above is getting favorable traffic from mobile users as compared to its competitors but did not so well with the desktop users.
 Finding out about how well (or bad) you are doing as compared to your competition, helps you to set relevant and meaningful targets.
 It enables you to design your strategies in a better way for better UX and ultimately more conversion.

 - Custom reports

 If the above metrics do not satiate your hunger for â€œcustomisedâ€ data about mobile users you can go for more specific result metrics using a custom report.

-Although you can generate more definite custom reports to list your data but here I am showing a custom report which lists the organic search result traffic from mobile devices:
+Although you can generate more definite custom reports to list your data here I am showing a custom report which lists the organic search result traffic from mobile devices:

 Comparing metrics of mobile and tablet users with desktop users can reveal huge details about the usability of your website and your customers’ satisfaction levels.
-Scrutinizing it and providing relevant touch ups can reduce a lot of traffic that otherwise goes wasted.
-For instance certain elements of your website might not work properly on different platforms such as:
+Scrutinizing it and providing relevant touch-ups can reduce a lot of traffic that otherwise goes wasted.
+For instance, certain elements of your website might not work properly on different platforms such as:

 ➢ Flash being unsupported rendering videos useless on mobiles

 ➢ Very small text links which make it clicking difficult on a touchscreen

 ➢ Different content overlapping each other on a small screen